-Many owners assume that, since tortoises are slow-moving, they don’t need to play.
-However, tortoises need entertainment for exercise and mental stimulation.
+Since tortoises are slow-moving animals, many owners assume they don’t need enrichment.
+However, tortoises require entertainment for physical exercise and visual, olfactory, and auditory stimulation.

-Wild tortoises’ lives are enriched by the objects they encounter every day in their surroundings.
-They can:
+Wild tortoises’ lives are enriched by what they encounter in their natural surroundings.

-As a result, your pet tortoise might become anxious and stressed.
-Keeping your tortoise entertained will go a long way to reducing its anxiety.
+Consequently, your pet tortoise might become anxious and stressed.
+So, keeping your tortoise entertained will go a long way to reducing its stress levels.

 Since tortoises have a laid-back demeanor, you can mistakenly believe they don’t get bored.
-However, tortoises can get listless, depressed, and lonely if they do not receive the stimulation they need.
-This can negatively impact your tortoise’s behavior.
+However, tortoises can get listless, sad, and lonely if they don’t receive sufficient stimulation.

-Variety is important.
-Wild tortoises hide in soil, under rocks, in fallen trees, and around other debris.
-To replicate this, ensure that your tortoise enclosure has objects like rocks, logs, and live plants.
-This will give your pet ample locations to play and hide.
+Wild tortoises hide in soil, under rocks, fallen trees, and other debris.
+To replicate this environment, ensure the enclosure has access to rocks, logs, and live plants.

 Encourages Physical Activity

-Allowing your tortoise to walk, climb, and dig underground burrows will keep it entertained and guarantee it stays physically fit.
-Ensure that the tortoise enclosure has adequate space so that your tortoise can explore like it might in the wild.
+Allowing a tortoise to walk, climb, and dig burrows keeps it entertained and at the right weight.
+Ensure the tortoise enclosure has adequate space so it can play, explore, and forage.

 Activities For Tortoises

-A tortoise’s main source of fun will be through digging out burrows in the sand and soil.
-These burrows also make ideal spots for maintaining warmth and humidity levels.
-You can encourage your tortoise to dig holes by placing the right substrate in its enclosure.
-Soil, sand, and sawdust are good choices for digging activities.
+A tortoise’s main source of fun is digging out burrows in the sand and soil.
+These burrows are ideal spots for maintaining warmth and humidity, which are essential because tortoises are ectothermic.

 Mazes And Puzzles

 Food puzzles involve hiding treats around the tortoise’s enclosure.
 This encourages it to explore, climb over barriers, and dig in the soil to locate food.
-It mimics foraging behavior that your tortoise would experience in the wild and makes it work for its treats.
+It mimics the foraging behavior your tortoise would experience in the wild and forces it to work for treats.

-You should also keep your tortoise entertained with its regular meals.
-Tortoises rarely eat the same thing each day in the wild.
+Tortoises rarely eat the same thing every day in the wild.
 You can mix things up by offering:

 - Leafy greens

-The more colorful and aromatic they are, the more interested your tortoise will be.
-These reptiles have a strong sense of smell and color vision, so they like their food to be engaging.
-Different varieties of the same vegetable can also keep your tortoise excited for mealtimes.
+The more colorful and aromatic the foods, the more interested your tortoise will be in its meals.
+Tortoises have a good sense of smell and color vision, so they like their food to be bright and colorful.

 How To Keep Tortoises Entertained

-Entertainment is good for a tortoise’s physical and mental wellbeing.
+Entertainment is essential for a tortoise’s physical and mental well-being.
 However, tortoises usually spend the majority of their time within an enclosure.
-Because of this, you should set up a tank or outdoor pen that has enrichment options.
-Here are ways to keep your tortoise entertained, even when it’s not with you:

-Tortoises have decent eyesight and can see up to 20 feet away, so they need visual enrichment.
-With that in mind, be sure to include barriers and objects like rocks, logs, and live plants.
+Tortoises have reasonable eyesight and can see up to 20 feet away, so they need visual enrichment.
+So, add barriers and objects like rocks, logs, and live plants.

-Tortoises that can see from one end of their enclosure to the next may feel crowded and boxed in.
-If you break up their line of sight, they will spend more time exploring and learning about the bounds of their tank.
-This will keep things interesting.
+Tortoises that can see from one end of their enclosure to the other may feel boxed in and crowded.
+If you break up their line of sight, they’ll spend more time exploring the bounds of their enclosure.

 Tortoises need scratching posts to scrub and scratch their shells.
-The shell of a tortoise has nerve endings, which get stimulated by scratching.
-The nerves may not be that sensitive, but they need an occasional rub-down.
+The shell of a tortoise has nerve endings, which are stimulated by scratching.

-By offering a scratching post, you give your tortoise a chance to shed its skin and scutes more easily.
+Offering a scratching post gives your tortoise a chance to shed its skin and scutes more easily.
 It can also stay occupied by rubbing against objects when it’s not shedding.

 What Do Tortoises Like To Play With?